 The End Of Furlough – What’s Next?

-The UK government has revealed the furlough scheme will now be extended until the end of September 2021.
-What does this mean for your business?
-And how can you make sure you keep your business’s cash flow healthy as the UK (and world) continues to deal with the uncertainty of the coronavirus pandemic?
-If you’re wondering what’s next for your cash flow, read on to find out the best way to prepare your business for the changes ahead.
+What does the end of the furlough scheme mean for your business?
+And how can you make sure you keep your business’s cash flow healthy as you’re forced to make tough decisions about your employees?
+If you’re wondering what’s next for your business, read on to find out the best way to prepare for life after furlough.

-The coronavirus pandemic has sent shockwaves across the world, and the UK government has responded by offering a number of schemes designed to support businesses struggling with cash flow problems and to bolster the economy.
+The coronavirus pandemic sent shockwaves across the world, and the UK government has responded by offering a number of schemes designed to support businesses struggling with cash flow problems and to bolster the economy.

 At this complex time, many businesses have turned to cash flow forecasting to help navigate their way through the pandemic.
-In this article, we’ll explain how you can use forecasting to prepare your business.
+In this article, we’ll explain how you can use cash flow forecasting to prepare your business.

 What is the furlough scheme?

 The Coronavirus Job Retention Scheme saw businesses across the UK putting their employees on furlough, where 80% of their wages were covered by the government.
 It’s estimated over 1 million businesses and 9.3 million employees benefitted through the scheme which was designed to support them throughout the coronavirus pandemic and its accompanying lockdown measures.
-Through the scheme, businesses were able to claim 80% of their employees’ wages, plus National Insurance and pension contributions, from the government.
-This meant businesses could keep employees on the payroll without them working.
+Through the scheme, businesses were able to claim up to 80% of their employees’ wages, plus National Insurance and pension contributions, from the government.
+This meant businesses could keep employees on the payroll and avoid mass redundancies.
 Under the scheme employment law remained unchanged.

-The scheme started in late March 2020, and in June the UK Government set out a timeline for the winding down of the furlough scheme.
+The scheme started in late March 2020, and in June 2020 the UK Government set out a timeline for the winding down of the furlough scheme.
 A flexible extension was introduced to the furlough scheme, known as the Flexible Furlough Scheme (FFS).
-From 1st July the new scheme aimed to further support businesses severely affected by coronavirus during a recovery period.
+From 1st July 2020 and the new scheme aimed to further support businesses severely affected by coronavirus during a recovery period.
 On flexible furlough employees could work a proportion of their usual hours and put on furlough for any hours they didn’t work.